 Many English families tired of political and religious strife left Britain for the new colonies in North America.
 Although the trip itself offered no relief - conditions on the ships were extremely cramped, and many travelers arrived diseased, starving, and destitute - these immigrants believed the opportunities that awaited them were worth the risks.
 Once in the colonies, many of the families did indeed prosper and, in turn, made significant contributions to the culture and economies of the growing colonies.
 An inquiry into the early roots of North American families has revealed a number of immigrants bearing the name Fanthorpe or a variant listed above:

 Fanthorpe Settlers in United States in the 20th Century

-- Ethel Fanthorpe, aged 27, who emigrated to the United States from Hull, England, in 1910
+- Ethel Fanthorpe, aged 27, who immigrated to the United States from Hull, England, in 1910

 - Fred Fanthorpe, aged 29, who landed in America from Hull, England, in 1910

-- Francis Mary Fanthorpe, aged 31, who emigrated to America from Manchester, England, in 1913
+- Francis Mary Fanthorpe, aged 31, who immigrated to America from Manchester, England, in 1913

 - Mary Francis Fanthorpe, aged 33, who settled in Groton, Massachusetts, in 1915